grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 [//]: # (### The hatch needs to be repaired)

-In the deepest part of the _Prospect_, in the narrow hall between the forward and rear battery rooms with heavy watertight bulkhead doors on either side, Gregory and Chips sat on the deck on either side of a well.
+In the deepest part of the _Prospect_, in the narrow hall with heavy watertight bulkhead doors on either side, between the forward and rear battery rooms, Gregory and Chips sat on the deck on either side of a well.
 Gregory had pulled up the steel grating that normally covered this well and set it to one side.
-The grating had been locked into place with a sliding mechanism that could only be opened with a key Percy carried.
+The grating had been locked into place with a sliding mechanism that could only be opened with a key Percy carried and Gregory had borrowed.
 This was a precaution against anyone opening the hatch below without the permission of the captain, since, under certain circumstances, opening this particular hatch could sink the boat.
-Gregory had had to borrow the key from Percy to unlock the grating.
 Now they sat with their feet dangling down into the well.
 Gregory tapped the toe of his boot lightly on the still-closed hatch while they waited for the signal from Shakes.

 "Ehhh, Chips, should we close and seal this watertight bulkhead door behind me here?
 Seems like if Shakes' welds fail completely when we open this hatch --- and worse case, say, the _Gnat_ tears away or something --- we'll be flooding the whole _Prospect_ from this hole we're opening in the bottom of the boat, eh?"
 Gregory's voice was tinged with nerves.

 "Doesn't fuckin' work like that, so you can calm the fuck down.
 As long as they got the top hatch in the fuckin' sail closed, there's not enough pressure at this depth to drive in enough water to sink the boat.
+Though probably plenty enough fuckin' water to destroy those fuckin' batteries --- don't know what fuckin' moron sub designer decided to put a fuckin' hatch that opens to the ocean between the battery rooms.
+Seems like some kinda serious fuckin' oversight."

+"Percy told me a while ago the hatch was added much later after the boat was built to facilitate discreet transshipments...And that those bulkhead doors around it should be kept closed at all times as a failsafe against a leak starting a fire in the battery compartment."

-Still, I got my fucking bulkhead hatch closed and sealed on this side.
-If it starts flooding fast, we are going out your door and closing it the fuck behind us.
-There's no fuckin' way we're sealing our fuckin' selves in here and risking being fuckin' heroes to save this ship."
+"Fuckin' stupidly close to worst fuckin' idea ever, is what that fuckin' is.
+But anyways, I'll keep this bulkhead hatch on my side closed and sealed," Chips pointed over her shoulder with her thumb.
+"If it starts flooding fast, we are going out your door and closing it the fuck behind us.
+There's no fuckin' way we're sealing our fuckin' selves in here and risking being fuckin' heroes just to save this rusty-ass can, batteries or no."

 "Alright, I'm following you then, Chips."

-"Keep that fuckin' portable bilge pump ready though: if there's a small leak, then some modest fuckin' heroics will be required of us."
+"Keep that portable bilge pump fuckin' ready though: if there's a small leak, then some modest fuckin' heroics will be required of us."

 At this point they could hear the _Gnat_ grinding against the mating collar of the _Prospect_, screeching metal-on-metal as it moved back and forth trying to find the docked position.
 And then there was the loud crunch of the two boats coming together.